oss-mirror/isc-bind9/doc/arm/reference.rst

 an NSID EDNS option to requests sent to the server.
 This overrides ``request-nsid`` set at the view or option level.

+The ``require-cookie`` clause determines if the server accepts a UDP response without a DNS COOKIE.
+If an DNS COOKIE is missing from the response the server will retry the request over TCP.

 The ``send-cookie`` clause determines whether the local server adds a COOKIE EDNS option to requests sent to the server.
 This overrides ``send-cookie`` set at the view or option level.
 The ``named`` server